aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaSaslScramWithConfigProviders/README.md

 ## Example showing configuring Kafka connector for SASL/SCRAM using MSK Config Providers

-Flink version: 1.19
+* Flink version: 1.19
-Flink API: DataStream API
+* Flink API: DataStream API
-Language: Java (11)
+* Language: Java (11)
-Connectors: Kafka
+* Connectors: Kafka

 This example illustrates how to set up a Kafka connector to MSK using SASL/SCRAM authentication, fetching the credentials at runtime directly from SecretsManager.

 In this sample application we demonstrate how to configure a KafkaSink.
 The process of configuring a KafkaSource SASL/SCRAM is identical.

+> TBD complete description of the approach

 ### TrustStore for SASL_SSL